AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View.md

 ### Organizing the data fields
 Field sets and fields resolve in the order they are defined.
 They may be re-ordered.

 Within each group, a field set may be associated with multiple data items.
 It is often necessary to disambiguate these items.
-Items can be disambiguated by specifying a [`.Distinguisher`](xref:DataViewsFieldSets#distinguisher).
-A distinguisher is a field that tells the data items apart within a group, such as the value of _Measurement_ metadata (i.e., the data items are distinguished by what they measure).
-Distinguishing data items also allows the data views engine to "align" them across groups, since it is clear that streams measuring, e.g., _Power Out_ are alike, and the streams measuring _Power In_ are alike.
+Items can be disambiguated by specifying a [`.IdentifyingField`](xref:DataViewsFieldSets#IdentifyingField).
+An identifying field is a field that tells the data items apart within a group, such as the value of _Measurement_ metadata (i.e., the data items are identified by what they measure).
+Identifying data items also allows the data views engine to "align" them across groups, since it is clear that streams measuring, e.g., _Power Out_ are alike, and the streams measuring _Power In_ are alike.

 ### Defining index type and default range